 Being able to write well is a superpower that can give you immense leverage in your career.
 Especially in the 2020s.

 Yet, there are no good courses to help programmers get started.

 Therefore, I created a short email course — Clear Writing, Clear Thinking.
-You can get it for free by signing up here:

 Thanks for reading.